DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Evaluation: User Study

 Each interview lasted between 45 minutes to 1 hour, and was structured in 3 sections.
-First, users were asked about their background, their GTI workflows, their tasks, the importance of fairness in their tasks, and any bias mitigation strategies they employ.
-Next, we sent the participant a one-time secure link that allowed them to access the \worldviewer web application in their own browser, and asked them to share their screen while they explored the tool.
-Users were shown the left-hand panel of the \worldviewer with baseline Stable Diffusion and were asked to test 2 to 3 prompts to uncover and determine if the generated image represented their worldviews and if they consider images fair representations.
-They were asked to think out loud and describe why they had chosen each prompt, as well as their expectations of the images prior to generation as well as their reactions after images were generated.
+First, users were asked about their background, their TTI workflows, their tasks, the importance of different viewpoints and representation in their tasks, and any bias mitigation strategies they employ.
+Next, we sent the participants a one-time link that allowed them to access the \worldviewer web application in their own browser, and asked them to share their screen while they explored the tool.
+Users were shown the left-hand panel of the \worldviewer with baseline Stable Diffusion and were asked to test 2 to 3 prompts to \(\displaystyle \estimate \) the worldview of the model and determine in which ways it differed from their worldview.
+They were asked to think aloud and describe why they had chosen each prompt (\context), as well as their expectations of the images prior to generation as well as their reactions after images were generated.
+For each prompt we recorded the user's worldview \(\displaystyle \generate(\textsc{user\_worldview}, \context)\) (what they wished to see), their \(\displaystyle \estimate \) of the agent's worldview (what they actually saw as an output), as well as their expectation of the agent's worldview prior to generating any outputs (what they expected to see).

 We then asked the participants to navigate to the Editor View, which showed the left and right-hand panel of the \worldviewer side by side.
-We introduced users to the 4 different editing techniques and asked them to select the editing technique that best represented their worldview and understanding of fairness.
-Users were then asked to explain their choice and prompted to apply the technique and to comment on the images generated by the model.
-Next, participants were questioned about the potential advantages and drawbacks for each fairness notion, as well any notions of fairness or categories missing from the options.
-Finally, participants were asked whether having access to \worldviewer's controls changed the way they thought about fairness and whether they might integrate these tools in their own tasks.
+We introduced users to the 4 different worldview \( \texttt{semantic\_edit} \) techniques and asked them to select the editing technique that best represented their worldview.
+Users were then asked to explain their choice and prompted to apply the \( \texttt{semantic\_edit} \) and to comment on the images generated by the model.
+For each prompt we recorded the user's reaction to the \(\displaystyle \estimate \) worldview of the baseline model, their choice in editing guidance, as well as their reaction to the edited worldview \(\displaystyle \estimate \) after applying the changes.
+Next, participants were questioned about the potential advantages and drawbacks for each, as well any notions or categories missing from the options.
+Finally, participants were asked whether having access to \worldviewer's controls changed the way they thought about the worldview reflected by the model and whether they might integrate these tools in their own tasks.